Albina Osipowich: Later life

 Around October 17, 1936, she married 1936 Brown graduate Harrison Van Aken Jr. in Chicago.
 Van Aken had played basketball two years for Brown University, where the couple met.
 Van Aken worked for Chicago's Continental Bank and Trust Company.
 At the time of her wedding, Osipowich was working as a Director for Rhode Island's activities for women for the National Youth Administration.

 She worked briefly as a buyer for a department store before her marriage in 1936.
 The couple had two sons and travelled extensively with her family in the U.S. from New York to Virginia and also enjoyed Arizona.
 They lived for many years in DeWitt, N.Y.
 East of nearby Syracuse, then in Lynchburg, Va.

-She died at her home in Lynchberg, Virginia on June 6, 1964, after moving there from DeWitt, New York in 1959.
+She died at her home in Lynchburg, Virginia on June 6, 1964, after moving there from DeWitt, New York in 1959.
 She was survived by a son and two brothers.
-Her husband, Harrison Van Aken Jr., had worked for General Electric in Lynchberg but had been transferred to Phoenix, Arizona in February 1963, following a divorce.
+Her husband, Harrison Van Aken Jr., had worked for General Electric in Lynchburg but had been transferred to Phoenix, Arizona in February 1963, following a divorce.
 She had previously been in traffic accidents while living in Syracuse in 1952 and Lynchburg in 1962.
 A funeral was held on June 6, 1964 at the Community Church in DeWitt, New York, and she was buried in the Church cemetery, known as the DeWitt Cemetery, part of North Orville Cemetery.